-The Volgeneau School of Engineering is fortunate to have the guidance and knowledge of a distinguished group of executives working on the Dean's Advisory Board.
+Mason Engineering is fortunate to have the guidance and knowledge of a distinguished group of executives working on the Volgenau School of Engineering Advisory Board.

-The board's goal is to create synergy between Volgenau and the professional community by addressing workforce development demands, industry expectations, and employment trends.
+The board's goal is to create synergy between the school and the professional community by addressing workforce development demands, industry expectations, and employment trends.
 The board meets four times a year, and has working subcommittees that take on specific tasks.

 Chair, Charles Joyce